 Since so much is agreed upon, uncontested divorces can take as little as two or three months to resolve after the separation requirements are fulfilled.

 How an Uncontested Divorce Works

-Even if you are in agreement and ready to proceed with dissolving your marriage, an uncontested divorce still requires some work.
+Even if you agree and are ready to proceed with dissolving your marriage, an uncontested divorce still requires some work.
 You must meet the requirements for separation and you must file the paperwork.
 Both you and your spouse must submit financial declarations to be put on file.
 Your agreement has to be in writing and approved by a family court.
-The court will examine the document to ensure it is fair to any children and to both parties.
+The court will examine the document to ensure it is fair to any children and both parties.

 Once the agreement is ready, the divorce case has to be filed with the courts.
 You must request a hearing and show up for your court date.
 After the hearing, you can start your new life as an unmarried person.